Blood Oxygen Levels: What's Normal and What's Low?

 • Chronic conditions like COPD may have different "normal" ranges (88-92%)

-Understanding your blood oxygen levels is crucial for monitoring your health and recognizing when something might be wrong.
 Whether you're managing a chronic condition or simply want to track your wellness, knowing what's normal versus concerning can help you make informed decisions about your care.
 With Doctronic's 24/7 AI consultations, you can get expert guidance on interpreting your oxygen readings anytime.

 What Are Blood Oxygen Levels and Why They Matter

 Blood oxygen saturation (SpO2) measures the percentage of red blood cells carrying oxygen throughout your body.
-This vital sign indicates how well your lungs are working and whether your organs are getting enough oxygen to function properly.
+This vital sign indicates how well your lungs are working and whether your tissues are getting enough oxygen to function properly.

 When you breathe, oxygen enters your lungs and binds to hemoglobin in red blood cells.
 These oxygen-rich cells then travel through your circulatory system, delivering oxygen to tissues and organs.
-Just as monitoring your child's blood sugar levels helps track their metabolic health, checking oxygen levels reveals important information about your respiratory and cardiovascular systems.

 When to Check Your Blood Oxygen Levels